brettChapman/multivis/README.md

 			- [edge_cmap] : Set the CMAP colour palette to use for colouring the edges (default: 'brg')
 			- [addArcs] : Setting to 'True' adds arcs around the edge bundle for each block (default: False)
 			- [arcRadiusOffset] : Sets the arc radius offset from the inner radius (default: 20)
-			- [extendArcAngle] : Sets the angle value to add to each end of the arcs (default: 2)
+			- [extendArcAngle] : Sets the angle value to add to each end of the arc (default: 2)
 			- [arc_cmap] : Set the CMAP colour palette to use for colouring the arcs (default: 'Set1')

 		- [build] : Generates the JavaScript embedded HTML code, writes to a HTML file and opens it in a browser.